Vladislav Petković Dis: Poetry

-His nickname Dis was derived from the three letters in the middle of his first name "Vla-DIS-lav".
 He introduced irrational and subconscious images into Serbian lyric poetry.
 Some of his most famous poems are Možda spava (She May Be Sleeping) and Spomenik (Monument).

 In Spomenik, Dis dreamed of a monument:It has a long life,Today it descends into new legends,To prepare our descendants for the next monument.
 Petković Dis was writing in 1913, just after Serbia wrested Kosovo from the Ottoman Empire and installed an obelisk on the site of the famous medieval battle when Kosovo was severed from Serbia by the Ottomans.
 Dis's poetry was not well received at the beginning by Jovan Skerlić, one of the most distinguished Serbian literary critics of that time, who did not care for the poems' morbid and sinister tone.

 His poem Cvetovi slave (Flowers of Glory) was translated into English by Djuradj Vujcic.